jdelic/saltshaker/README.md

 [unsealed](https://vaultproject.io/docs/concepts/seal.html).

-Services, however, **must** access Vault through a local alias installed in `/etc/hosts/` configured in the `shared.global:vault:hostname` pillar (default: vault.local), because Vault requires SSL and that in turn requires a valid SAN, so you have to configure Vault with a SSL certificate for a valid hostname.
-I use my own CA and give Vault a certificate for the SAN `vault.local` and then pin the CA certificate to my own CA's cert in the `shared.global:vault:pinned-ca-cert` pillar for added security (no other CA can issue such a certificate for any uncompromised host).
+Services, however, **must** access Vault through a local alias installed in `/etc/hosts/` configured in the `allenvs.wellknown:vault:smartstack-hostname` pillar (default: vault.local), because Vault requires SSL and that in turn requires a valid SAN, so you have to configure Vault with a SSL certificate for a valid hostname.
+I use my own CA and give Vault a certificate for the SAN `vault.local` and then pin the CA certificate to my own CA's cert in the `allenvs.wellknown:vault:pinned-ca-cert` pillar for added security (no other CA can issue such a certificate for any uncompromised host).

 ## Backends
 You can configure Vault through the `[hosting environment].vault` pillar to use